 Watershed Program scientists investigate the ecology of freshwater and estuarine ecosystems to assist with the management and recovery of salmon and other NOAA trust resources.
-We provide technical support to NOAA Fisheries policy makers and regulatory staff, and collaborate with other agencies, tribes, and educational institutions on research and outreach related to the management of Pacific salmon (Oncorhynchus spp.).
+We provide technical support to NOAA Fisheries policy makers and regulatory staff, and collaborate with other agencies, tribes and educational institutions on research and outreach related to the management of Pacific salmon (Oncorhynchus spp.) and other anadromous fishes.

 Our research is designed to assist with recovery planning for Pacific salmon and steelhead listed under the U.S. Endangered Species Act.